 The Anatomy of a Gluten Free, Allergy Friendly Pancake

 Today is a long read, but totally worth it.
-We’ll be sharing all the tips and tricks you need to make your gluten free, allergy friendly pancakes shine.
+I’ll be sharing all the tips and tricks you need to make your gluten free, allergy friendly pancakes shine.
 I feel that it’s important to know the how and why behind cooking and baking gluten free and allergy friendly.
 The more you understand the inner workings, the more successful your creations will be.

 Cooking and baking gluten free can be really hard at first, which is why using a boxed mix may be in your best interest.
 The upside is that someone else has figured out all of the ratios.
 The downside is the cost, and that not all mixes are created the same.

 For example, just about everyone who is gluten free loves King Arthur GF cake mixes.
 Other cake mixes?
 Totally hit and miss.
+The same is true of pancake mixes.
+Plus, no two people are the same.
+You may not be able to have the ingredients in a particular brand, or your taste buds may disagree with the final product.

 Flour and Gluten Free Flour For Your Pancakes

-We’ve heard from so many people that their gluten free foods never taste good.
+I’ve heard from so many people that their gluten free foods never taste good.
 There are a lot of reasons this can happen.
 It’s very important to remember that wheat is special.
 Any product claiming to be a 1:1 replacement that isn’t a flour blend won’t serve you nearly as well.

 Tiger Nut Flour (not a nut, but a tuber) is an awesome substitute for those who can’t have oats.
 You can read all about tiger nuts here.